Aswath0929/WinteROS_2025/Week 0/Project Mark-1: Initialization Sequence.md

 ```

 If ROS2 Jazzy has been installed correctly on your machine, then you should see the `talker` saying that it's "Publishing messages" and the `listener` saying "I heard" those messages.
 This verifies that both the C++ and Python APIs are working properly.
 Hooray!

+> If the examples nodes don't run or if you get an error saying `Package 'demo_nodes_cpp' not found` then run the command `sudo apt install ros-jazzy-desktop` again and try re-running the examples.